kawaicheung/book-on-naming-things/manuscript/Ch_F_EditingDownNames.md

 GetAdminableProjectsForAccountMembership(int accountMembershipID) {…}
 ```

-We shouldn’t take this detail lightly either.
+We shouldn’t take this detail lightly.
 When reading code, scannability is just as important as readability -- we spend as much time dancing our eyes around a class scanning for patterns as we do reading the actually words.
 The more familiar we become with the codebase, the more we scan.
-Naturally, it would be an easy trap to misuse these methods down the road, relying solely on tests to save our skin.
+Naturally, it would be an easy trap to misuse these methods down the road.

 After considering the tradeoffs, I remove `Available`.
 I look at the two methods next to each other again.
 It’s an improvement.